 The Mausoleum at Halicarnassus - or Tomb of Mausolus in Bodrum, Turkey was one of the ancient world's seven wonders, along with the Hanging Gardens of Babylon and the Great Pyramid of Giza.
 The monument also inspired many modern-day buildings as well.
 This final Bodrum home of a great Persian ruler is one of Turkey's most well-known ancient structures.
 The tomb, built between 353 and 350 BC for Mausolus, a satrap (Persian Empire governor), also housed his wife, who was his sister.

-In the fourth century BC, Halicarnassas (modern day Bodrum) was the capital of a small kingdom on the modern-day Turkish coast.
-When the ruler of the kingdom died, his son, Mausolus, took control and extended the kingdom's territory, ruling their lands for 24 years.
-Mausolus greatly admired the Greek way of life and government, and decided to build a new capital in the Greek tradition; a city safe from marauders and striking in appearance.
-This city was Halicarnassus.
+In the fourth century BC, Halicarnassus (modern-day Bodrum) was the capital of a small kingdom on the modern-day Turkish coast called Caria.
+When the kingdom's ruler died, his son, King Mausolus, took control and extended the Caria kingdom's territory, ruling their lands for 24 years.
+Mausolus greatly admired the Greek way of life and government and decided to build a new capital in the Greek tradition, a city safe from marauders and striking in appearance.

 This city was Halicarnassus, and construction took place around the harbour, with a vast fortified palace, watchtowers, a Greek-style theatre, and temples.
 After her husband died in 353 BC, Artemisia ruled alone.
 She commissioned a tomb to house her husband - and this tomb became so famous that Mausolus's name now describes all grand tombs: Mausoleums.

 The finest Greek artists and sculptors were employed to erect Halicarnassus's ancient tomb on a hill overlooking the city.
 The tomb was still unfinished when Artemisia died two years later.
 Her remains were placed inside, along with the sacrificial remains of many dead animals.